 Internships are of vital importance to engineering students who

 prepare for careers in private industry, consulting, government and

 and provide students with practical, field-based, real-world

 School of Engineering students are strongly encouraged to

-typically during the summer after their sophomore
+typically during the summer after their sophomore and/or junior

 collaboratively to identify and develop opportunities for students.

 agencies, biotechnology giants, and entrepreneurial enterprises.

 Students seeking internships should have a

+applying for opportunities.
 Tufts posts internship opportunities on

-Connect, and many other sources are available.
+Jumbo Jobs, and many other sources are available.